OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 C. Payment, Refunds, Upgrading and Downgrading Terms

-1. All paid plans must enter a valid credit card.
-Free accounts are not required to provide a credit card number.
+1. All paid plans must enter a valid payment account.
+Free accounts are not required to provide payment account information.

 2.  **An upgrade from the free plan to any paying plan will immediately bill you.**